Session 1 - Module A: Advanced Agent Patterns¶

 D) Agent performance metrics

-Question 5: What is the three-phase approach used in collaborative task management?
+Question 5: What is the three-phase approach used in collaborative data processing task management?

 A) Planning, execution, validation